Manage Databases with Terraform

 -e MYSQL_ROOT_PASSWORD=testpwd1 \

-1. Register admin account DBA.
-This account will be granted Workspace Admin role. https://www.bytebase.com/docs/concepts/roles-and-permissions register-admin
+3. Register an admin account which will be granted Workspace Admin role. register-admin

 Add an Instance in Bytebase from GUI

-In this section, you'll follow the onboard guide to add an instance in Bytebase.
+In this section, you'll add an instance in Bytebase.

 2. Create an instance for Test Environment with the following configuration.
-Fill username/password as root/testpwd1 create-instance
+Fill username/password as root/testpwd1 bb-add-instance

-3. Follow the onboard guide or click New Project on Projects page.
-Create a project Test with key TEST and click Create. create-project
+3. Click Projects on the left sidebar, and click + New Project on the top right.
+Create a project Test and click Create.

 Add Instances via Terraform